tanav2202/starred/README.md

 - [lucidrains/PaLM-rlhf-pytorch](https://github.com/lucidrains/PaLM-rlhf-pytorch) - Implementation of RLHF (Reinforcement Learning with Human Feedback) on top of the PaLM architecture.
 Basically ChatGPT but with PaLM
 - [tinygrad/tinygrad](https://github.com/tinygrad/tinygrad) - You like pytorch?
 You like micrograd?
 You love tinygrad! ❤️
 - [lucidrains/FLASH-pytorch](https://github.com/lucidrains/FLASH-pytorch) - Implementation of the Transformer variant proposed in "Transformer Quality in Linear Time"
-- [geekan/MetaGPT](https://github.com/geekan/MetaGPT) - 🌟 The Multi-Agent Framework: Providing AI Software Company, Towards Natural Language Programming
+- [geekan/MetaGPT](https://github.com/geekan/MetaGPT) - 🌟 The Multi-Agent Framework: First AI Software Company, Towards Natural Language Programming
 - [modal-labs/devlooper](https://github.com/modal-labs/devlooper) - A program synthesis agent that autonomously fixes its output by running tests!
 - [kennethleungty/Llama-2-Open-Source-LLM-CPU-Inference](https://github.com/kennethleungty/Llama-2-Open-Source-LLM-CPU-Inference) - Running Llama 2 and other Open-Source LLMs on CPU Inference Locally for Document Q&A
 - [invictus717/MetaTransformer](https://github.com/invictus717/MetaTransformer) - Meta-Transformer for Unified Multimodal Learning